erkmos/haskell-companies/README.md

-## A List of companies that use haskell
+## A List of companies that use Haskell
 This list has been made in collaboration with members of [/r/haskell](https://www.reddit.com/r/haskell)

 #### Updates